-These Lofthouse style soft frosted sugar cookies utterly and completely knock those grocery store look-alikes out of the water.
-These are SO easy to make and are insanely delicious!
+Lofthouse soft sugar cookies: This copycat version utterly and completely knock those grocery store look-alikes out of the water.
+They are SO easy to make and are insanely delicious!

 Seriously dangerous.
 Let the college kids and their ridiculous under-30 metabolisms deal with the calories.

-The recipe only yields around two dozen (we got 27) but they are definitely substantial cookies so while I wanted to put away (in my stomach, that is) a couple extra, one cookie was definitely enough to satisfy me.
+The recipe only yields around two dozen (we got 27) but they are definitely substantial cookies so while I wanted to put away a couple extra (in my stomach, that is), one cookie was definitely enough to satisfy me.
 For one sitting anyway.

 I imagine that freezing some of the dough would work great and I definitely plan to do so the next time we’re craving these bad boys.
 And now that I’ve found my measuring cups and set the stand mixer up in the new kitchen, it’s entirely possible that they’ll show up again sometime this week.